HHMagnus/AzurePipelineTask-VariablesToEnvironmentFiles/README.md

 env2
 ```

-Variables prefixed with either `env1.` or `env2.` will go into that .env file respectively.
+Variables prefixed with either `env1.` or `env2.` will go into the `env1.env` and `env2.env` files respectively.
+Variables that does not contain one of the defined prefixes will be ignored.

 ## Example
 For example the following variables ({name} : {value}):